The front page of UNC's Daily Tar Heel was a gut punch. Here's the story behind it

 So far this year, there have been at least 86 incidents of gunfire on K-12 schools and college campuses, resulting in 27 deaths and 57 injuries, according to Everytown for Gun Safety, a gun-control research and advocacy group.
 Since 2013 — the year the nonprofit began analyzing data — there have been at least 1,117 gunfire incidents on school grounds, resulting in 371 deaths and 783 injuries nationally.

-The numbers are staggering and still, they precede the massacre of 13 people at Columbine High School in 1999.
-They predate the mass shooting at Virginia Tech in 2007 that left 32 dead, making it the deadliest mass shooting in the U.S. at the time.
-And the data leaves out the ghastly murder of 20 young children and six staff members at Sandy Hook Elementary in 2012.
+The numbers are staggering and still, they don't include the massacre of 13 people at Columbine High School in 1999.
+The mass shooting at Virginia Tech in 2007 that left 32 dead, making it the deadliest mass shooting in the U.S. at the time, came six years before Everytown started collecting data.
+And the data doesn't include the ghastly murder of 20 young children and six staff members at Sandy Hook Elementary in 2012.

 The persistence and frequency of such tragedies means that people of Martin's generation have grown up with the threat of having to live through an active shooter scenario.
 And now this group of teenagers and early 20-year-olds had to report the news while also being the news.
 A daunting task for even seasoned professionals.